yii2mod/collection/README.md

 #####```pop()```

-Get and remove the last item from the collection:
+The `pop` method removes and returns the last item from the collection:
 ```php
 $collection = new Collection([1, 2, 3, 4, 5]);